MatanEden1/Phonebook_Api/README.md

 A simple phonebook API built with Python, Flask, and Sqlite.

-This API allows users to manage their contacts with operations such as creating,
+This API allows users to manage their contacts with operations such as:

-retrieving, updating, and deleting contact information.
+■	Get contacts
+■	Search contact
+■	Add contact
+■	Edit contact
+■	Delete contact

 ### Comments
 For scaleable API:
 - Async API (fastAPI framework)
-- stable DB (not sqlite)
+- Stable DB (not sqlite)
 - For Cache better to use Redis (with LFU)
-- load balancer
+- Load balancer
-- k8
+- kubernetes

 ### Docker Image
 docker pull mataneden/phone_book_api:latest